dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/introduction.rst

 ------------

 The world of open source is big.
-Although Solaris releases do contain the software companion disc, there's always more projects out there that can fit there.
+Although Solaris releases do contain the software companion disc, there's always more projects out there that can't fit there.

 OpenCSW fills this gap by providing binary packages, together with their build recipes.
 The packages can be installed comfortably with automatic dependency